Voting rights in the United States

 U.S. presidential election popular vote totals as a percentage of the total U.S. population.
 Note the surge in 1828 (extension of suffrage to non-property-owning white men), the drop from 1890 to 1910 (when Southern states disenfranchised most African Americans and many poor whites), and another surge in 1920 (extension of suffrage to women).

-Voting rights, specifically enfranchisement and disenfranchisement of different groups, have been a moral and political issue throughout United States history.
+Enfranchisement and disenfranchisement of different groups have been a moral and political issue throughout United States history.

 Eligibility to vote in the United States is governed by the United States Constitution and by federal and state laws.
 Several constitutional amendments (the Fifteenth, Nineteenth, and Twenty-sixth specifically) require that voting rights of U.S. citizens cannot be abridged on account of race, color, previous condition of servitude, sex, or age (18 and older); the constitution as originally written did not establish any such rights during 1787–1870, except that if a state permitted a person to vote for the "most numerous branch" of its state legislature, it was required to permit that person to vote in elections for members of the United States House of Representatives.
 In the absence of a specific federal law or constitutional provision, each state is given considerable discretion to establish qualifications for suffrage and candidacy within its own respective jurisdiction; in addition, states and lower level jurisdictions establish election systems, such as at-large or single member district elections for county councils or school boards.
 Thus, the enfranchisement or disenfranchisement in one state may be stricter or more lenient than in another state.
 Beyond qualifications for suffrage, rules and regulations concerning voting (such as the poll tax) have been contested since the advent of Jim Crow laws and related provisions that indirectly disenfranchised racial minorities.

 A historic turning point was the 1964 Supreme Court case Reynolds v.
 Sims that ruled both houses of all state legislatures had to be based on electoral districts that were approximately equal in population size, under the "one man, one vote" principle.
 The Warren Court's decisions on two previous landmark cases—Baker v.
 Carr (1962) and Wesberry v.
 Sanders (1964)—also played a fundamental role in establishing the nationwide "one man, one vote" electoral system.

 In cases of county or municipal elections, winner-take-all systems in at-large districts have been repeatedly challenged as diluting the voting power of racial minorities, violating the Voting Rights Act.
 Generally the solution to such violations has been to adopt single-member districts (SMDs), but systems of proportional representation such as the single non-transferable vote and cumulative voting have also been used since the late 20th century to correct for dilution of voting power and enable minorities to elect candidates of their choice.

 Citizens living in U.S. territories cannot vote for president of the United States.
 However, those residing in the District of Columbia can vote for president as a result of the Twenty-third Amendment.